HIMK322/sk-Management-System-with-Notifications/README.md

 - ASP.NET Core 8
 - Entity Framework Core with PostgreSQL
 - Hangfire for background jobs
-- Redis for caching and rate limiting
+- Redis for caching and rate limiting (in production)
+- In-memory alternatives for local development
 - Serilog for structured logging
 - Swagger for API documentation
 - Docker containerization